The Two Dark Clouds over Agents: Real-time Interaction with the Environment, Learning from Experience

 - DeepSeek MLA: 16× KV cache compression

-Knowledge base: persistent experience storage without retraining
+Knowledge base: Persistent experience storage without retraining

-Tool generation: agent self-evolution
+Tool generation: Agents self-evolve

 - Automatic diagnosis: automatically triage issues from production logs